 Do I have to appear at the Administrative Review?

-No. The initial review date is done in house without either party present.
-Both parties will receive our recommendation in the mail.
+No. The initial review date is done in the agency without either party present.
+Both parties will receive the recommendation for the revised child support/cash medical support/health insurance coverage in the mail.

 Is my employer notified right away to amend my wage withholding?

-No. Nothing is changed in the system until the amended child support order is signed by the hearing officer or by the judge and filed.
-When you receive the “Findings and Recommendations” in the mail, they are just that.
-They are not the final order.
-Both parties have time to object to the Findings and Recommendations.
-You should not bring these to your employer and tell them to change your wage withholding.
-We will send your employer an amended wage withholding when the order is finalized.
+No. Nothing is changed in the system until the adjusted child support order is signed by the hearing officer or by the judge and filed.
+When you receive the “Findings and Recommendations” in the mail, they are just a recommendation, not a final order.
+Both parties have 14 days to object to the Findings and Recommendations.
+You should not take the “recommendation” to your employer and tell them to change your wage withholding.
+The CSEA will send your employer an amended wage withholding when the order is finalized.

 I have a new Divorce/Dissolution order and I don’t agree with it, can you help?

-Any divorce actions, including but not limited to child support, medical support, custody, visitation, property settlements, must be handled/filed in court.
+Any Divorce or Dissolution action, including but not limited to child support, medical support, custody, visitation, property settlements, must be handled/filed in court.

 We Agreed Child Support would be $0.00 in a court order.
 I now want Support, can you help me?